Seafood Buying Guide

 Seafood is a broad classification that includes tens of thousands of species when, in reality, just a few hundred species are regularly consumed.
 And in most cases, you'll have just a handful of options; let's break those down.

 Fish: Popular varieties include various species of tuna, salmon, cod, and halibut.
-These offer distinct flavors and textures and are rich in Omega-3 fatty acids, which promote heart health and optimal brain function.
+These seafoods offer distinct flavors and textures and are rich in omega-3 fatty acids, which have health benefits like promoting heart health and optimal brain function.
 Fish is also a high-quality protein source, low in saturated fat, and packed with essential vitamins and minerals, a worthy addition to a healthy meal plan.

 Shellfish: Shellfish, including crustaceans (like crab and lobster) and mollusks (like clams and oysters), provide lean protein and are rich in vitamins A, B9 (folate), and B12 and minerals like selenium, zinc, and iodine.
 Just like fresh salmon sashimi , they also contain omega-3 fatty acids, a known contributor to heart health.